CodyTolene/pip-terminal/README.md

 - Git: https://git-scm.com/downloads

 - You can use the Git Bash terminal to run the scripts in this project.
-You may want to enable better copy/paste on windows with the following script:
+You may want to enable better copy/paste on Windows with the following script:

   ```bash
   bind 'set enable-bracketed-paste on'